replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 # Configuring an NFS Storage Destination

-> Introduced in the Replicated app manager v1.33.0
+> Updated in Replicated app manager v1.49.0

 This topic describes how to install Velero and configure a Network File System (NFS) as your storage destination for backups.